-QBE Insurance Malaysia recorded a strong financial performance in 2017.
+QBE Insurance Malaysia recorded a strong financial performance in 2018.
 This performance is a testament to the strength of the company and the implementation of an effective strategy along with a collaborative underwriting and distribution culture.
-This result is a collaborative effort of each and every employee of our organization as the overall general insurance market presented difficult market conditions.
+It is the result of collaborative efforts from every employee in our organization amidst the difficult market conditions.
 I am optimistic about our ability to deliver into the future as we have set the proper foundation to execute in the coming years.